Brief History of Outsourcing

 - Gaining access to world-class capabilities

-- Freeing internal resources – cash and personnel – for other purposes, for instance R&D
+- Freeing internal resources ” cash and personnel ” for other departments such as collections, or other purposes, for instance, R&D

 - Requiring specific expertise for functions that are either time-consuming or are currently out of control